Brum3ns/firefly/README.md

 FireFly is an advanced black-box fuzzer and not just a standard asset discovery tool.
 FireFly gives the advantage of testing a target with a large amount of built in checks to detect behaviors in the target.

 **Note:**
->  FireFly is in a very new state (v1.0) but works okay for now, if the target do not contain too much dynamic content.
-FireFly still detects and filters dynamic changes, but not yet perfectly.
+>  Firefly is in a very new stage (v1.0) but works well for now, if the target does not contain too much dynamic content.
+Firefly still detects and filters dynamic changes, but not yet perfectly.

 # Advantages
 - Hevy use of gorutines and internal hardware for great preformance